Serialization

 Testing

 It’s highly recommended to cover all schema changes with unit tests.
-In most cases it won’t be possible to reuse the same class for serialization and deserialization, since the model is different from version 0 to version N. One solution could be to create a byte array snapshot of each version and save it as a Base64 test variable.
+In most cases it won’t be possible to reuse the same class for serialization and deserialization, since the model is different from version 0 to version N. One solution could be to create a byte array snapshot of each version and save it to a file.
+To generate the snapshot use SerializationTestkit utility.

 Test example: